npm package discovery and stats viewer.

 FileAppender

-This appender of course writes to a file and cannot be used in the browser environment.
+This appender, of course, writes to a file and cannot be used in the browser environment.

 This implementation is rolling, as the name of the output file is calculated from the timestamp for each log event.
 This means that the appender switches to a new file after midnight.

-If you do not want this, you can simply overwrite the getTimestamp method as described above.
+If you do not want this, you can overwrite the getTimestamp method as described above.
 You can also implement an hourly rolling output in the same way.

 The FileAppender has the following properties.